kraenhansen/mocha-remote/README.md

 ## Installing the client

 Install the client in the package that will be running tests.
-This will probably be an example app in a particular environment from which you want to run your tests.
+This will probably be an example app in a particular environment (React Native, Electron, Web app etc.) from which you want to run your tests.

 ```
 npm install mocha-remote-client --save